stratis-storage/stratis-docs/content/stratis-release-notes-2.4.1.md

 Stratis 2.4.1 is a bug fix release, which addresses a flaw in the multi-threading implementation.

-A user could observe the problem by finding that most commands issued by the cli to the daemon would not properly return and the D-Bus connection would eventually time out.
+A user could observe the behavior caused by the flaw when CLI commands would either take far longer to complete than normal or the D-Bus connection would eventually time out.

 The cause of the observed problem was that stratisd was accepting a